latextemplates/LNCS/README.md

  * Provides a skeletal [paper.tex](paper.tex) file.
  * Generated PDF allows for copy and paste of text without getting words with ligatures such as "workflow" destroyed.
-   This is enabled by the [cmap] package, which encodes ligatures (such as fl) using unicode characters.
+   This is enabled by `glyphtounicode`, which encodes ligatures (such as fl) using unicode characters.
  * Automatic setting of "Fig." and "Section"/"Sect." according to the LNCS style.
    Just use `\Cref{sec:xy}` at the beginning of a sentence and `\cref{sec:xy}` in the middle of a sentence.
    Thanx to [cleveref].